State government’s consultation announcement

 - Provide an annual Statutory Declaration at the end of each financial year confirming your sales volumes

-- Upon receiving your invoice, make payment within the timeframe of the invoice and pay additional interest if payment is overdue
+- Upon receiving your invoice, make payment within the timeframe on the invoice and pay additional interest if payment is overdue

 - If you are no longer supplying eligible containers into WA or are no longer a First Responsible Supplier, due to sale or closure of your business, provide 20 business days notice to WARRRL and ensure your company director signs a statutory declaration to confirm this.

-The amount a manufacturer contributes is based on the number of products each manufacturer sells in eligible containers in Western Australia.
+The amount a First Responsible Supplier (FRS) contributes is based on the number of products each FRS supplies into Western Australia.

-Contribution required from First Responsible Suppliers (last updated April 2022)
+Contribution required from First Responsible Suppliers from 1 February 2023

 supplied (ex GST)